 If you believe your daughter is seriously struggling with autism or a mental health issue, it’s essential to reach out to a professional for further guidance.

 Solstice East is here for your family

 Solstice East is a residential treatment center for girls, ages 14 to 18.
 We understand the specific needs of troubled girls, which is why our program is centered solely on them.
-Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, autism in girls, and other emotional or behavioral problems when they come to us.
+Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.